yifanmillerliao/Signal-Segmenter/README.md

-Signal Segmenter (3-Channel Peak-Aligned GUI)
+Signal Segmenter (3-Channel, Peak-Aligned)

-Signal Segmenter is a desktop application for segmenting electrical time-series signals from three channels (CH1–CH3).
-It loads a .txt data file, automatically detects peaks in CH1, and extracts short, user-defined time windows around each peak — saving each as both .txt data files and .jpg visual plots.
+A lightweight desktop app for segmenting electrical time-series from three channels (CH1–CH3).
+It loads a .txt export, automatically detects peaks on CH1, lets you choose a half-window a (seconds), and saves segments around each peak as both tab-separated text files and quick plot images.
+Time within each segment is rebased to start at t = 0.

-This project combines scientific signal processing with a user-friendly Python GUI, and was developed as part of an undergraduate research toolkit at the University of Chicago.
+Built with a clean separation between the core signal logic and a Tkinter + Matplotlib GUI.
+Suitable for research workflows and reproducible analysis.

-✨ Features
+Features

-3-channel visualization: CH1, CH2, CH3 vs time.
+3-channel input: CH1, CH2, CH3 vs time.

-Automatic peak detection using scipy.signal.find_peaks.
+Automatic peak detection on CH1 (SciPy find_peaks with adaptive default parameters).

-Configurable segmentation window [t_peak - a, t_peak + a].
+Windowed segmentation: for each detected peak, saves [t_peak − a, t_peak + a].

-Time rebasing: each output segment starts at t = 0.
+Time rebasing per segment (starts at t = 0); optional “peak at 0” supported in core API.

 Batch export:

-TXT: <inputFileStem>segmen###.txt

-JPG: <inputFileStem>segmen###.jpg

-GUI visualization:

-Left panel: full original signal.

-Right panel: first extracted segment.
+TXT: <inputFileStem>segmen###.txt (tab-separated; columns: time (s), CH1 (V), CH2 (V), CH3 (V)).

+Images: <inputFileStem>segmen###.jpg (overlay plot of CH1–CH3 vs time).

+GUI preview: left panel shows the full recording; right panel previews Segment #1 after processing.

+Robust input parsing: ignores the first header line and reads the first four numeric columns by position.

-Cross-platform compatibility (Windows executable via PyInstaller).
+Optional one-file Windows executable via PyInstaller.

-🧠 Overview

-This app was designed for analyzing electrical signal recordings — for instance, from soft electronics, sensors, or stretchable circuit experiments.
-It provides an automated way to extract and visualize repeated transient responses in multi-channel time-series data.

-🧩 Project Structure
+Project Structure
-signal-segmenter/
-├─ segmentation.py        # Core segmentation logic (I/O, peak detection, exports)
+segmentation.py       # Core: I/O, peak detection, segmentation, exports
-├─ gui_app.py             # Tkinter GUI with Matplotlib visualization
+gui_app.py            # Tkinter GUI: two plots + controls
-├─ test_segment.py        # Minimal test of core functions (no GUI) ├─ requirements.txt
+test_segment.py       # Quick smoke test for the core (no GUI) requirements.txt
-└─ README.md
+README.md

-The program separates signal logic and user interface for clarity and maintainability:

-segmentation.py: data handling, peak detection, segmentation.
+The core (segmentation.py) exposes pure functions (no prints/UI) and returns data or raises exceptions.

-gui_app.py: event-driven GUI that imports and calls the core functions.
+The GUI (gui_app.py) handles user interaction and plotting, importing the core as a library.

-📄 Input Data Format
+Input Data Format

-Expected file type: .txt (required)
+File type: .txt (required).

-Column	Meaning	Notes
-1	time (s)	time points
-2	CH1 (V)	channel 1 (used for peak detection)
-3	CH2 (V)	channel 2
-4	CH3 (V)	channel 3

-The first line (header) is ignored.
+The first line is treated as a header and ignored.

-The program reads the first four numeric columns starting from the second line.
+From the second line onward, the first four numeric columns are interpreted as:

-Supports both whitespace and comma separators.

-Example:

 time (s)    CH1 (V)    CH2 (V)    CH3 (V)
-0.00 2.59 0.004 0.0007
-0.01 2.59 0.002 0.0036
-...

-📤 Output Files
+Delimiters: whitespace or commas are both accepted.

+Data are sorted by time internally.

+Outputs

-For each detected peak, the app saves:
+For each detected peak i:

-Data file:
-<inputFileStem>segmen001.txt, <inputFileStem>segmen002.txt, …
+TXT (tab-separated):
+<inputFileStem>segmen<i:03d>.txt
-→ tab-separated file with time (s), CH1 (V), CH2 (V), CH3 (V)
+Columns: time (s), CH1 (V), CH2 (V), CH3 (V) with time rebased to start at 0 within the segment.
-→ time starts at 0.0 for each segment

-Image file:
+Image (overlay plot):
-<inputFileStem>segmen001.jpg, <inputFileStem>segmen002.jpg, …
+<inputFileStem>segmen<i:03d>.jpg
-→ plot of CH1–CH3 vs time for each segment
+Compact visualization of CH1–CH3 vs rebased time for the same segment.

-(Optional) Summary file:
-peak_times_summary.txt — lists all detected peak indices, times, and CH1 values.
+Optional summary (if enabled): peak_times_summary.txt with peak indices, absolute times, and CH1 peak values.

-🖥️ GUI Workflow

-LOAD

-Input a .txt file path or use the file browser.

-The left plot shows the full signal.

-OUT

-Choose or create an output directory.

-TIME

-Enter the half-window a (in seconds) for segmentation.

-START

-Peaks are detected automatically.

-Segments [t_peak−a, t_peak+a] are saved as TXT + JPG files.

-The right panel shows Segment #1.

-🧪 Quick Start (Developers)
+Quick Start (Developers)

-Install dependencies
+Create and activate a virtual environment, then install dependencies:

 python -m venv .venv
 .\.venv\Scripts\activate
 pip install -r requirements.txt

-Run a test
+(Or: pip install numpy pandas scipy matplotlib pyinstaller)

+Smoke test the core (no GUI):

 python test_segment.py

-Launch GUI
+Run the GUI:

 python gui_app.py

-🧰 Build a Windows Executable (Optional)

-If you want to distribute a standalone .exe version:
+Using the App (GUI)

+LOAD: Paste a .txt file path or browse to select one.
+Left panel plots CH1–CH3 vs time.

+OUT: Choose or create an output folder.

+TIME: Enter the half-window a in seconds (e.g., 2.0) and confirm.

+START: The app detects peaks on CH1, saves segments [t_peak − a, t_peak + a] as TXT and JPG, and previews Segment #1 in the right panel.

+Notes:

+**Input must be a .txt file; output must be a directory.**

+Filenames of TXT and images match: <inputFileStem>segmen###.

+Methods & Design Notes

+Peak detection: scipy.signal.find_peaks with an adaptive default prominence (~10% of robust range based on the 95th–5th percentile difference).
+An optional minimum peak distance (in seconds) can be enabled in the core API.

+Segmentation: Filters rows within [t_peak − a, t_peak + a].
+Time is rebased per segment to t = 0 (configurable in the core; “peak at 0” also supported).

+Parsing: Skips the header line and reads the first 4 numeric columns (time, CH1, CH2, CH3), allowing whitespace or commas as delimiters.

+Architecture: The core returns structured results (DataFrames, arrays, and saved file paths).
+The GUI manages state and validates inputs.

+Core API Example

 pyinstaller --noconfirm --onefile --windowed --name Segmenter gui_app.py

-If some libraries fail to import (e.g., SciPy, Matplotlib), use:
+If you encounter missing module/data issues (matplotlib/scipy), try:

 pyinstaller --noconfirm --onefile --windowed --name Segmenter ^ --collect-submodules matplotlib --collect-data matplotlib ^